Sunday, December 26, 2010

 8. How do you feel about Christmas movies?
 I like them - love The Bishop's Wife, the old Bing Cosby ones (White Christmas, Going My Way, Bells of St. Mary), While You Were Sleeping, You've Got Mail.
 I also enjoy movies that add to the ambiance, but aren't necessarily Christmas, e.g. Anne of Green Gables.

-9. When is it too early to start listening to Christmas music?
-Is it every too early?
-Although I tend to get in the mood more in the autumn, rarely in spring or summer.
+I ask you, is it ever too early?
+Although I do tend to get in the mood more in the autumn, rarely in spring or summer.

 10. Stockings before or after presents?
 After presents.

 11. Go to someone else’s house or they come to you?
-My house.
+My house this year.

 12. Do you read the Christmas Story?
 If so when?
 I love the Christmas Story from Luke 2, King James Version (what I grew up on).
 I love to read and ponder, like Mary, throughout December.